-- (a) Requiring the licensee to obtain additional training or pass an examination upon completion of training, or both.
+- (a) Requiring the licensee to obtain additional training in a remedial education course approved by the dental hygiene board or pass an examination upon completion of training in a remedial education course approved by the dental hygiene board, or both.
 The examination may be a written or oral examination, or both, and may be a practical or clinical examination, or both, at the option of the dental hygiene board. - (b) Requiring the licensee to submit to a complete diagnostic examination by one or more physicians appointed by the dental hygiene board, if warranted by the physical or mental condition of the licensee.
 If the dental hygiene board requires the licensee to submit to an examination, the dental hygiene board shall receive and consider any other report of a complete diagnostic examination given by one or more physicians of the licensee's choice. - (c) Restricting or limiting the extent, scope, or type of practice of the licensee. - (d) Requiring restitution of fees to the licensee's patients or payers of services, unless restitution has already been made. - (e) Providing the option of alternative community service in lieu of all or part of a period of suspension in cases other than violations relating to quality of care.
 (Amended by Stats.
-2019, Ch.
-456, Sec.
-41. (SB 786) Effective January 1, 2020.)
+2021, Ch.
+491, Sec.
+7. (SB 534) Effective January 1, 2022.)

 1952.
-Violation of Controlled Substance Laws as Unprofessional Conduct It is unprofessional conduct for a person licensed under this article to do any of the following:
+Violation of Controlled Substance Laws as Unprofessional Conduct

+It is unprofessional conduct for a person licensed under this article to do any of the following: